Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 "I'm sorry, but we're going to have to ask you to leave the tournament."
 The head official said to him, deciding to let the matter go.
 There wasn't much they could do to him anyway.

 "I'm sorry again.
 I'm really, really sorry.
 I won't do it again.
 Bye!"
 Hikaru apologized a few more times before getting out of there as fast as possible.

-Hikaru breathed a sigh of relief outside the room, waiting a minute to get his heart rate back to normal.
+Hikaru breathed a sigh of relief outside the room and waited a minute for his heart rate to get back to normal.